-The selling shareholders may offer and sell from time to time an aggregate of up to 731,500 American Depositary Shares ("ADSs"), each of which is evidenced by an American Depository Receipt and represents ten of our ordinary shares.
-These ADSs were acquired by the selling shareholders pursuant to either private placements or other exempt transactions between us and the selling shareholders.
+The selling shareholders of pSivida Limited identified in this prospectus beginning on page 35 may offer and sell from time to time an aggregate of up to 15,834,207 of our American Depositary Shares ("ADSs"), each of which is evidenced by an American Depository Receipt and represents ten of our ordinary shares.
+These ADSs were acquired by the selling shareholders pursuant to a private placement transaction between us and the selling shareholders.
 All of the ADSs listed in this prospectus are being sold by the selling shareholders named in this prospectus or their respective transferees, pledgees, donees or successors-in-interest.
 The selling shareholders will receive all proceeds from the sale of the ADSs being offered in this prospectus.
-We may receive proceeds from the exercise of certain warrants held by the selling shareholders, of which the underlying shares are also being registered hereby, if the selling shareholders exercise those warrants through a cash exercise.
+We will not receive any proceeds from the sale of shares by the selling shareholders.